makeabilitylab/physcomp/esp32/index.md

 ### Important notes

-![Animation of all 18 GPIO output pins fading in and out](assets/movies/Huzzah32_GPIOFadeTestAllPinsSimultaneously-Optimized3.gif)

-The Huzzah32 has 21 GPIO pins; however pins 34 (A2), 39 (A3), 36 (A4) are not output-capable.
-In this animation, we are attempting to fade in/out all 21 GPIO pins and demonstrating that only 18 work for output.
-{: .fs-1 }

 - The ESP32 runs on **3.3V power and logic**, and unless otherwise specified, GPIO pins are not 5V safe!
 - There are **21 GPIO pins**; however, on the Huzzah32, pins 34 (A2), 39 (A3), 36 (A4) are not output-capable and thus should only be used for input.
 So, **18 GPIO pins** in total.
 Be forewarned: the pins are in a strange order, so read the diagram carefully.
-- **PWM** is possible on all 18 GPIO pin
+- **PWM** is possible on all 18 GPIO pins
 - **14 of the 21 GPIO pins** can be used **analog input pins**; however, A13 is not exposed.
 It's used for measuring the voltage on the LiPoly battery via a voltage divider.
-When reading in the battery level using `analogRead(A13)`, make sure multiply by 2 to get correct reading.
+When reading in the battery level using `analogRead(A13)`, make sure to multiply by 2 to get correct reading.
+Here's an initial program to read and print out the battery level to Serial ([link](https://github.com/makeabilitylab/arduino/blob/master/ESP32/BatteryLevel/BatteryLevel.ino))
 - The **ADC resolution is 12 bits** (0-4095).
 This is in contrast to the Arduino Uno and Leonardo, which uses ATmega chips with 10 bit ADCs (so, 0-1023).
 Make sure you use the proper max value in your conversions (*e.g.,* using [`map()`](https://www.arduino.cc/reference/en/language/functions/math/map/))
+- **GPIO 13** is the `LED_BUILTIN` (the red LED next to micro USB)
 - The charging circuit light will flash quickly when there is no LiPoly battery plugged in.
 It's harmless and doesn't mean anything.
 This LED will also flash (more slowly) when the battery is plugged in and charging.
 The battery charges automatically when plugged in and the Huzzah32 is externally powered.
+- Only power your Huzzah32 either using the USB plug (max 5V, 1A) or a LiPoly battery (3.7/4.2V)

+![Animation of all 18 GPIO output pins fading in and out](assets/movies/Huzzah32_GPIOFadeTestAllPinsSimultaneously-Optimized3.gif)

+The Huzzah32 has 21 GPIO pins; however pins 34 (A2), 39 (A3), 36 (A4) are not output-capable.
+In this animation, we are attempting to fade in/out all 21 GPIO pins and demonstrating that only 18 work for output.
+{: .fs-1 }

 ### ADC2 is only usable when WiFi not activated